ARam2142/Employee-Directory-reaction/README.md

 # Usage
-feel free to fork from my file and download.
+Feel free to fork from my file and download.
 Use at your own risk.
 For all ages.

 # Test
 This application was done without any testing.
 Dont ruin it.
+It is still a work in progress.

 # License
 This repository is licensed under the MIT license